 Alex began dancing at the age of three at Stage Door Dance Studio in Jamesburg, NJ, where she trained in ballet, pointe, jazz, lyrical, contemporary, and tap.
-By the age of eight she joined the studio’s dance company, which competed at both regional and national competitions, gave her the opportunity to dance at Walt Disney World in Orlando, FL, and to take classes from professional dancers and choreographers throughout NY and NJ.
+By the age of eight she joined the studio’s dance company where she had the opportunities to compete at both regional and national competitions, perform throughout the years including at Walt Disney World in Orlando, FL, and take classes from professional dancers and choreographers throughout NY and NJ.
 Alex also had the wonderful opportunity of performing in several productions of “The Nutcracker” with the Shore Ballet Company.

-Alex began teaching her own classes while in college, choreographing award winning competition dances throughout the years.
-Alex graduated from Pace University in 2010 with a degree in Entrepreneurship and Business Management, and a dream of one day owning her own dance studio.
-After teaching at Dance Expo and The Dance Network for the past seven years, that dream has finally come true!
-Alex is so excited to begin this new journey, as well as continue to share her passion for dance with all of her students!
+Alex’s love of teaching began in high school when she started assistant teaching.
+She began teaching her own classes while in college, and has choreographed award winning competition dances throughout the years.
+Alex graduated from Pace University in 2010 with a degree in Entrepreneurship and Business Management, knowing she would one day own her own business.
+After teaching at Dance Expo and The Dance Network for many years, the opportunity presented itself and she was able to combine both her dream of being her own boss and her passion for dance and teaching others.
+Alex looks forward to getting to know each and every one of our dance families and hopes to pass her passion on to all of her dancers!

 Dana has been dancing since the age of three, starting at Stage Door Dance Studio in Jamesburg, NJ.
 Her training consists of various styles of dance such as Ballet, Jazz, Lyrical, Contemporary, Modern, Tap, and Pointe.
 She began dancing competitively at the age of seven and has won many high score, overall, and special awards.
 She was a part of National Dance Showcase’s Star Champions and Ticket to Broadway’s Circle of Stars.
 Dana attended Rutgers University where she earned her Bachelor’s degree in Nutrition with a minor in Dance, as well as her Master’s in Education.
 Throughout her time at Rutgers, Dana was a member of Rutgers Performing Dance Company where she performed in and choreographed many dances for the company.
 She was also a member of the company’s collegiate competition team where her and her team won overall and special awards.
 Dana has always had a passion for dance and teaching and loves bringing the two together.
 She is excited to share her love of dance with her students.